andrewMacmurray/elm-simple-animation/README.md

 ## What?

-Animate HTML, SVG (or any UI Elements) with declarative animations
+Animate HTML, SVG (or any UI Elements) with declarative animations and transitions

 ```elm
 import Html exposing (Html)